rfordatascience/tidytuesday/community_resources/data/readme.md

 # Additional Data

-If you find any additional data or useful data for a specific week, please add here via as a file via pull-request.
+If you find any additional data or useful data for a specific week, please add it here as a file via pull-request.

 ## Format